 A First-year Research Experience in the Humanities and Social Sciences

 The exploration of ideas and perspectives are fundamental to finding new ways to understand — and support — the human experience.
-Undertaking research in the humanities and social sciences as a first-year student can give you a toolset to apply throughout your life.
+Undertaking research in the humanities and social sciences as a first-year student can provide a skillset students can utilize throughout their college career and carry into professional endeavors.

-The Source Project is a sequence of two, four-credit courses called research streams that take place in fall and spring semesters of a student's first year.
-Students have the opportunity to discover sources and interpret their signficance.
+The Source Project is a sequence of two, four-credit courses called research streams that take place in the fall and spring semesters of a student's first year at Binghamton University.
+Students have the opportunity to discover sources and interpret their significance.
 They ask questions and seek answers, guided by experienced faculty who engage in these practices as their profession.
-Students produce original projects that express their findings and learn how to communicate and disseminate the relevance of what they have found.
+Students produce original projects, express their findings, and learn how to communicate and disseminate the relevance of their work.

 Throughout their year in the Source Project, students not only gain impactful knowledge, they become the sources of knowledge themselves.

-Each research stream carries general education attributes and could count towards a minor and/or a major, should a student decide to pursue a degree in the field of their research stream.
-Many of these courses are cross-listed among several departments.
+Each research stream carries general education attributes.
+Some of these courses are cross-listed across several departments, with the potential for credit to be applicable to majors and/or minors.
+By participating in the Source Project, students stay on track for degree completion.
 The research topics are broadly conceived to support our students’ academic success and professional opportunities beyond the Source Project.

 Interested in applying to the Source Project?